- .Regular Army

 After completing the ALS Cadetship, you will spend approximately six months completing Military Training:

-You will attend the Commissioning Course Short at Royal Military Academy Sandhurst (RMAS).
+You will attend the Commissioning Course Short at Royal Military Academy Sandhurst (RMAS). for Officer training.
 This is a nine week course designed to provide you with military and leadership training.

 Combat Arms Attachment.
 You will be attached to a combat arms unit for three months.
 This is to learn more about how the Army operates on the ground on a day-to-day basis, to practice the skills you have learnt at RMAS and to develop your contextual understanding of the advice that they will be giving.